 3. Confident and relaxed body language

-Strong eye contact, back straight, head up high, and of course open body language.
-These are all body language gestures being displayed by THAT WAS EPIC that you also need to display.
+Strong eye contact, back straight, head up high, and of course, open body language.
+These are all body language gestures being displayed by THAT WAS EPIC, you also need to display adopt these.

-Therefore, making the person you’re talking to also comfortable leading to a smooth and anxiety-free interaction.
+Making the person you’re talking to also comfortable, leading to a smooth and anxiety-free interaction.

-Once you master how to control the interaction even fuck ups that may occur won’t be awkward, this is because you can just pretend it was all part of your plan.
+Once you master how to control the interaction even fuck ups won’t be awkward.
+This is because you can just pretend it was all part of your plan.
 Then you can proceed to change the person’s focus to something else.
-It’s quite magical how well this works, so give it a try!
+It’s quite magical how well this works, give it a try!

 3. When Overcoming Social Anxiety Do Not Fight Or Resist Your Flare-ups

-The crazy thing is that deep inside I actually knew this but I couldn’t help it.
-I didn’t want to show my anxiety and risk being shamed…
+The crazy thing is that deep inside I actually knew this, but I couldn’t help it.
+I couldn’t stand the thought of showing my anxiety, and risk being shamed…

-Actually, seconds before it would happen I would feel myself about to blush; my body would get warmer, and in my head I would tell myself “OH NO, NOT NOW, THIS CAN’T HAPPEN NOW, STOP STOP!”
+Actually, seconds before it would happen, I would feel myself about to blush.
+I could feel my body gradually getting warmer, and in my head I would tell myself “OH NO, NOT NOW, THIS CAN’T HAPPEN NOW, STOP STOP!”

-I would focus so much on the reaction I was having that instead of making it go away I would actually make it more obvious and blush uncontrollably.
+I would focus so much on the reaction, that instead of making it go away, I would actually make it more obvious and blush uncontrollably.

 It wasn’t until later that I realized one of the keys to controlling my blushing was to accept it.
-By accepting the flare-up and letting it happen without judging myself, I wouldn’t put so much focus into it, leading to me slowly being able to control it.
+By accepting the flare-up, and letting it happen without judging myself.
+I wouldn’t put so much focus into it, ironically, leading to more control.

 I must say this wasn’t easy.
 It meant that I had to come at peace with people possibly judging me and thinking I was weird, but with time you learn to let go.